ABOUT

 TRACER

 We have developed the TRACER (TRAcking Community Exposures and Releases) model, which can assess exposures to air pollutants from unconventional oil and gas development (UOGD) and inform future health studies.
-The model combines detailed emissions modeling with a dispersion modeling to predict concentrations at receptor sites.
+The model combines detailed emissions modeling with dispersion modeling to predict concentrations at receptor sites.

 Schematic of TRACER model, combining emission with dispersion modeling to predict concentrations at receptor sites.